Ronny199/alx-low_level_programming/0x01-variables_if_else_while/README.md

-print all possible combinations of single-digit numbers
+base 16 numbers and new line